wonsunahn/CS1632_RentACat/README.md

 ## Description

-In this exercise, we will simulate the main Rent-A-Cat rental system software.
+In this exercise, we will actually build the Rent-A-Cat rental system that we discussed in the lecture.
+We will complete the implementation under cover of unit testing by writing the test infrastructure in concert with the code.
-This is obviously a "toy" implementation of the vast and powerful Rent-A-Cat apparatus.

-I have created some skeleton code for you to fill in for this exercise.
-It is up to you to fill in the `returnCat()`, `rentCat()`, `listCats()` and `catExists()` methods, and write unit tests for them.
-Unit tests must use doubles for the Cat object with appropriate stubbing.
-I have intentionally inserted a defect on every Cat method such that an exception is fired if you try to use a real Cat object in any way during your unit testing!
-Those defects are turned off when Cat is used within the main RentACat program.
+For this exercise, you will modify two classes to complete the
+system: **RentACatImpl.java** and **RentACatTest.java**.
+The RentACatImpl
+class is an (incomplete) implementation of the Rent-A-Cat system.
+The RentACatTest class is a JUnit test class that tests RentACatImpl.
+All locations where you should add code is marked with // TODO comments.

+Now the RentACatImpl class is dependent upon the Cat class (same as in the example in the lecture), but the developers in charge of the Cat class is making slow progress and the class is chock full of bugs.
+Nonetheless you are asked to write the RentACatTest class to unit test this class independent of the Cat class using the techniques we learned in the lecture.

+## Running the Program

 Rent-A-Cat rents cats to customers for various needs (mousing, companionship, homework help, etc.).
 From the main menu, users may: